nusco/narjillos/backlog.md

     I didn't decide how to do this yet.
 It may be weights-based.

     Problem: what happens if narjillos keep hitting the edges while escaping something?
-    Maybe build in edge-avoiding istinct?
+    Maybe build in edge-avoidance istinct?

 * Species identification
   Probably based on DNA SimHashes?
 Or fibers?